-Head Start/Early Head Start staff are required to have an initial health examination and tuberculosis (TB) screening or test and a periodic re-examination (as recommended by their health care provider or as mandated by State, Tribal, or local laws).
-After initial health exam and TB screening, all staff are required to follow re-examination schedules as required by Tennessee Child Care Licensure.
+Head Start/Early Head Start staff are required to have an initial health examination and communicable disease screening or test and a periodic re-examination (as recommended by their health care provider or as mandated by State, Tribal, or local laws).
+After initial health exam and communicable disease screening, all staff are required to follow re-examination schedules as required by Tennessee Child Care Licensure.

 - C. Hiring the Head Start Director: The Executive Director will appoint a Transition & Search Committee to plan and carry out the transition to a new Head Start Director.
 The committee must include the Policy Council Chairperson and/or the Head Start parent representative to the Board.
 When qualified candidates have been found, the Search Committee will select the best qualified candidates and interview these candidates.
 Based on qualifications, references and interviews, an order of priority for offering employment will be established.
 Prior to making an offer, the Search Committee should refer to regulations outlined in the Head Start Act (642(c)) as well as any Head Start Performance Standards related to the hiring of a Head Start Director.
 After fulfilling any action that might be required by Head Start regulations, the Director of Human Resources will contact one of the candidates in order of priority.
 The offer of employment will be made contingent upon successful background and credit check, acceptable proof of education, and Board approval.
 When the candidate and the Search Committee agree on the terms of employment, the committee will recommend to the Board of Directors and Policy Council that the candidate be employed. - D. Hiring and Non-Administrative Staff: Head Start / Early Head Start will follow guidelines in the DCEA, Inc. HS/EHS bylaws.
-When staff are hired, Central Office Component Managers and a Policy Council Personnel Committee member participate in the interview.
 The interviewing group will agree on the selected applicants to be offered employment.
 Employment is contingent on the approval of the Head Start Director, Policy Council, as well as other possible contingencies such as background check (Section 3.8) and/or drug screen.